m00wl/nixfiles/hosts/README.md

 ### Remote

-Install to a remote host that has low memory:
+Install to a remote host that has little memory:

 ```bash
 nix run github:nix-community/nixos-anywhere -- \